Looking for a quick and easy way to dry your wet cycling shoes?

 Old newspapers are great for absorbing moisture and quickening the drying process.

 Crumple and stuff as many old newspapers as you can into the shoe.
 Let it sit for around 30 minutes.
 Once the newspapers get wet, replace them with fresh ones.

 If the shoe is still wet, you’ll need to repeat the process several times.

 Step 5.
 Leave it overnight

 After several rounds of newspapers, you can leave it overnight and let the remaining moisture dry out.
-Place the shoe next to a fan or heater, depending on your location.
+Depending on your location, place the shoe next to a fan or heater.